jnieser/StockMarketSignalMining/README.md

 GeneticProgrammingForFuture works for determining when to hold and go long or short for a single future merchandise.

-PTA_2017.csv and AL_SHF_2017.csv are the datasets for Future, and Astock.picke is the data for Bonds.
+PTA_2017.csv and AL_SHF_2017.csv are the datasets for Future, and Astock.picke is the data for Bonds but is too large to be uploaded, you many email me niejiayang32@gmail.com to request it.